allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

     examination that a student will complete through the use of GitHub, VS Code, and the programming tools installed on their laptops.

--   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbook and the content covered during that week's in-person classroom sessions, source code surveys have the following goals:
+-   **Programming Projects**: Graded on a check mark basis.
-    (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and in course materials and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented through the textbook and course materials.
+    Programming projects (i) help a learner to demonstrate that they can remember learned material

--   **Programming Projects**: Graded on a checkmark basis and building on material available in the textbook and the content covered during that week's in-person classroom session, the programming projects further equip a learner to solve new problems in the field of computer science by applying &mdash; in a new way &mdash; their knowledge of the facts and techniques related to data structures and rigorous Python programming.
+    by recalling facts, basic concepts, and answers to questions presented in the textbook and in course materials; (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented through the textbook and course materials; (iii) further equip a learner to solve new problems in the field of computer science by applying &mdash; in a new way &mdash; their knowledge of the facts and techniques related to data structures and rigorous Python programming.

 -   **Engineering Efforts**: Graded on a percentage basis.
-These assignments invite students to explore different techniques for rigorously designing, implementing, evaluating, and documenting real-world Python programs.
+    These assignments invite students to explore
+    different techniques for rigorously designing, implementing, evaluating, and documenting real-world Python programs.
 These assignments also encourage students to use tools like a terminal window and a modern